kermitdafrog8/tde-slackbuilds/README.md

 ```
 Other scripts:
 ```
-get-source.sh - a chunk of common code for the SlackBuilds
+get-source.sh - common code for the SlackBuilds
               - used for getting the sources, setting FLAGS, creating build directories, ...
 ```